Prosecutors say Colorado father killed son because of photos - News Break

 Prosecutors say Colorado father killed son because of photos

-DENVER (AP) — A Colorado father killed his 13-year-old son in 2012 over photographs that triggered a fatal rage, prosecutors argued in court Monday.
-Mark Redwine stands trial in the killing of his son Dylan, who disappeared in November 2012 in the Vallecito area near Durango during a court-ordered visit over Thanksgiving break.
-Redwine told investigators he left Dylan alone at home to run errands and returned to find him missing.www.seattletimes.com
+DENVER (AP) — Prosecutors say a Colorado father killed his 13-year-old son in 2012 over photographs that triggered a fatal rage.
+Mark Redwine has pleaded not guilty in the killing of his son Dylan, who disappeared in November 2012 near Durango during a court-ordered visit.
+The Denver Post reports prosecutors argued Monday in court that on the night he was killed, Dylan may have mentioned or shown his father “compromising photographs” of Redwine dressed in women’s underwear and eating feces from a diaper.
+Redwine’s defense argues that text messages show Dylan previously confronted his father about the photographs without suffering any harm.www.wcn247.com